skounis/vc-hello-didweb/README.md

 ```

 ## Create Verifiable Credential and Verifiable Presentation.
-With all the pieces in place we are ready to work with actual W3C Verifiable Credentials and Presentations.
+With all the pieces in place, we are ready to work with actual W3C Verifiable Credentials and Presentations.

 ### Prepare the Signer
-For singing our credentials we will re-use the `Signer` we already created before.
+We will re-use the Signer we already created before to sign our credentials.
 This signer uses our private key.

 ### Payload
-Our Verifiable Credentail needs a payload with a structure according to the [W3C Verifiable Credentials Data Model v1.1](https://www.w3.org/TR/vc-data-model/#jwt-encoding).
+Our Verifiable Credential  needs a payload with a structure according to the [W3C Verifiable Credentials Data Model v1.1](https://www.w3.org/TR/vc-data-model/#jwt-encoding).

 ```javascript
 const vcPayload = {